A. P. Elkin: Retirement and honours

+In 1957 he was awarded the Mueller Medal by the Australian and New Zealand Association for the Advancement of Science.

 After his retirement in 1966, Elkin was appointed a Companion of the Order of St Michael and St George (CMG) in the 1966 Birthday Honours.
 In 1970 he received an honorary doctorate of letters from the University of Sydney.

 Death

-Elkins died at a meeting at the University, survived by his wife and two sons.
+Elkin died at a meeting at the university, survived by his wife and two sons.